-- The state allocation was received from the Department of Transportation in March of each year beginning in 2014.
-The amount the municipality receives is based half on its population and half on its road mileage. - The turnback allocation was received from the Department of Transportation in March of each year beginning in 2014.
-A municipality receives a yearly turnback allocation based on road mileage for all roads that were transferred to the municipality from the Commonwealth of Pennsylvania through the Highway Transfer Program.
+- The state allocation is available from the Department of Transportation in March of each year.
+The amount the municipality receives is based half on its population and half on its road mileage. - Municipalities that transferred roads from the Commonwealth of Pennsylvania to the municipality through the Highway Transfer Program receive annual turnback allocations in March of each year from the Department of Transportation.
+Turnback allocations are based on the mileage of the roads transferred. - Expenditures include the total transferred from Section 1.